 What Is Big Data?

-- Velocity: data is generated at a fast rate, and some of the information has to be dealt with almost immediately, as there are products that need to adjust and operate in real time and require constant evaluation and adaptation.
+- Velocity: data is generated quickly, and some of the information has to be dealt with almost immediately, as products need to adjust and operate in real-time and require constant evaluation and adaptation.

-Despite the name, the importance of big data does not revolve around its amount, but more precisely the way it is handled.
+Despite the name, the importance of big data does not revolve around its amount but, more precisely, how it is handled.
 Data can be used to find solutions for cost and time reductions, generate custom software development and make smart business decisions.
 And when the information is combined with powerful analytic tools, it can make an important difference in a company’s strategic moves.
 And with new technologies emerging, big data is sure set to continuously change the way business is done.

 Internet of Things Data Streamed for Machine Learning